UniMelb-NSGW/SlowKalmanFilter/README.md

 This repository is a generalized extended Kalman filter that focuses on correctness, explicitness and good unit tests over computational performance.

 It is used as a "source of truth" to check the results of other more performant filters for application to astrophysical data analysis and modeling.
+It is also a useful starting point for.... todo

 It is purely a filter - there is no Bayesian inference, nested sampling, etc. However, for compatibility with other projects it does use the `Bilby` package to set input parameters to the filter.